-In case you’d like to sell privately in Victoria, the main thing to consider is whether you are legally allowed to offer your property without an Agent.
+In case you’d like to sell place privately for sale by owner in Victoria, the main thing to consider is whether you are legally allowed to “sell my place” without an Agent.
 Yes, you definitely can.
 In case you’re concerned about this, you can affirm it with Consumer Affairs Victoria.
 Following are the steps to getting it done:

 Step 1: Getting started with the contract of sale

 The first step is to guarantee that you have your contract of sale drawn up by your lawyer or conveyancer before publishing your property available to be purchased.
 They will likewise need to set up a vendor’s Statement (otherwise called a Section 32) which incorporates subtle elements of the property title, remarkable home loans, contracts, easements, zoning, outgoings and declaration if situated in a bushfire-prone region.
 You should sign this legal document, and if that it is considered to be erroneous or inadequate the purchaser can deal with it legally or pull out of their deal.
 In your agreement indicate if any chattels are to be excluded, for example, pot plants or machines.
 Dishwashers, range hoods, curtains and blinds are usually included.

 The Vendor’s Statement must be made accessible at all open for examinations, and given to the purchaser before the purchase of the property.

 In the event that you are selling in an owners’ corporation, it is required that you provide an owners’ corporation certificate with related documents.